Yusof Ishak Secondary School: History

 The school was started under the name Jubilee Integrated Secondary School in 1965, with 984 pupils in two streams, English and Malay.
 It was officially opened as Yusof Ishak Secondary School at Jubilee Road on 29 July 1966, named after the first President of Singapore, Yusof Ishak.
 The school moved to Bukit Batok in December 1998 and inaugurated on 29 July 2000 by Ong Chit Chung, Member of Parliament for Bukit Timah GRC.

 YISS was the first school to top the value-added ranking in both Express and Normal Streams.
 In 2010, it was evaluated as value-added, and its National Cadet Corps (Land) Girls unit received the Best Unit award.

-In 2018, in response to declining student numbers at Bukit Batok and rising demand in Punggol, the school announced its relocation to Punggol and plans to cease new intakes.
+In 2018, in response to declining student numbers at Bukit Batok and rising demand in Punggol, the school announced its relocation to Punggol.
+To minimize disruption to students, MOE stopped admitting new Secondary 1 cohorts to the current Bukit Batok campus in 2019 and 2020.

 The school began receiving new students at its relocated Punggol campus from 2022.